freddierice/ctf-writeups/GoogleCTF2016/rsacalc/README.md

 7222331634634674677271062701817943571012861631019745907071016619580477074612782592098300022381287695
 26950635281839696
 ```
 What.
 That does not look like the square root of 4.
 Keep this in mind for later on.
+For now, let's take a look at the rest of the session:
 ```
 Free trial finished.
 Hey, don't forget your flag!